open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

-This library enables all [built-in metrics](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-system-net) by default when targeting .NET8.0 and above.
+This library enables all [built-in metrics](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-system-net) by default when targeting .NET 8.0 and above.
 [Views](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/customizing-the-sdk#drop-an-instrument)
 can be used to opt-out of metrics that you do not need.
-Alternatively, you can also enable selected set of metrics by calling `AddMeter()` extension on `MeterProviderBuilder` for meters listed in [built-in-metrics-system-net](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-system-net).
+Alternatively, you can also enable a selected set of metrics by calling the `AddMeter()` extension on `MeterProviderBuilder` for meters listed in [built-in-metrics-system-net](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-system-net).
-Note that if you choose to enable metrics via `AddMeter()` then you do not need to call `AddHttpClientInstrumentation()` on `MeterProviderBuilder`.
+Note that if you choose to enable metrics via `AddMeter()`, then you do not need to call `AddHttpClientInstrumentation()` on `MeterProviderBuilder`.

 ## Advanced configuration